|Who:||FCHR = the Florida Commmission on Human Relations|

 After 180 days, the FCHR issues him a Notice of Determination, and he takes his case to DOAH.
 Where an administrative law judge drafts a recommended order to dismiss his complaint.

-The state agency (ie, the FCHR) adopts the ALJ's recommendations, and denies Mr. Doe's complaint.
+The FCHR adopts the ALJ's recommendations, and denies Mr. Doe's complaint.

 Jane Doe sues Company ABC for denying her access to its restaurant.
 The Court, however, dismisses her cause of action, because she did not file a discrimination complaint with the EEOC/FCHR beforehand.